annefou/shyft-doc/sphinx/index.rst

 ..
-SHyFT documentation master file, created by sphinx-quickstart on Thu Sep 24 19:06:49 2015.
+Shyft documentation master file, created by sphinx-quickstart on Thu Sep 24 19:06:49 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SHyFT's documentation!
+Welcome to Shyft's documentation!
 =================================

 Contents: